pardot/api-docs/docs/kb/api-version-3/import.md

 /api/import/version/3/do/batch/id/{id}

-Allows adding batches of data to an existing import when in the Open state.
+Allows adding batches of data to an existing import when in the "Open" state.

 ## POST